johnshearing/beemocracy/README.md

       * Delegators choose: Delegation of their ADA either adds to the weight of a solicitation vote, reduces the weight of a solicitation vote, or adds to the weight of the solicitation abstain option.
 Then the weights of all solicitations for a proposal are summed to decide the election.
 This way if no one writes a solicitation to deny a proposal then there is still a way to delegate against the proposal.
 Or if there is only a solicitation against a proposal then someone can still delegate for the proposal by delegating against the solicitation.
 Probably it is best that delegators can also delegate directly to the proposal itself either for, against, or abstain.
 This way if no solicitation is written then delegators can still delegate for or against the proposal.
 What that really means is that each proposal is actually a solicitation too - the proposal itself is also the first solicitation for delegation in support of the proposal.
       * Delegators may change their delegation at any time before the final tally
       * Delegators may not vote directly, rather Delegators may register as a BRep and then delegate ADA to their own solicitation if they wish and then vote on that.
       * We will need filtering tools in our blockchain explorers to help delegators make sense of the volume of solicitations.
+[Voting Tools - RS](https://github.com/input-output-hk/voting-tools-rs) by IOG might be that tool.
       * We will need an immutable website (perhaps on IPFS) that uses a forum format much like we have here to contain the text and the hash for all governance proposals and all BRep solicitations for delegation, for or against the proposal.
 The webpage for each governance proposal will aggregate the votes and delegations on the solicitations so as to provide an audit trail for every governance proposal election.
       * CC, BRep, and SPO votes to remain transparent by virtue of the solicitation process which forces all to explain their votes and leave a body of information so that future generations will understand why those decisions were made
       * Code to enforce that delegation of ADA to a solicitation must come from a wallet and never from a smart contract